mnot/I-D/site-wide-headers/draft.md

 ~~~

-# The "site-metadata" well-known URI {#well-known}
+# The "site-headers" well-known URI {#well-known}

-The well-known URI {{!RFC5785}} "site-metadata" is a resource that, when fetched, returns a file in the "text/site-headers" {{type}} format.
+The well-known URI {{!RFC5785}} "site-headers" is a resource that, when fetched, returns a file in the "text/site-headers" format (see {{type}}).

-Its media type SHOULD be generated as `text/site-headers`, although clients SHOULD NOT reject responses with other types (particularly, `application/octet-stream` and `text/plain`).
+Its media type SHOULD be generated as `text/site-headers`, although user agents SHOULD NOT reject responses with other types (particularly, `application/octet-stream` and `text/plain`).

 Its representation MUST contain an `ETag` response header {{!RFC7232}}.

-Clients SHOULD consider it to be valid for its freshness lifetime (as per {{!RFC7234}}).
+User agents SHOULD consider it to be valid for its freshness lifetime (as per {{!RFC7234}}).
 If it does not have an explicit freshness lifetime, they SHOULD consider it to have a heuristic freshness lifetime of 60 seconds.

 ## The "text/site-headers" Media Type {#type}